DanParkinson/Dec-2024-Hackathon/README.md

 ## Credits
 ### Use of AI
 #### Code Generation
-The GitHub Copilot extension was installed in our local versions of Visual Studio Code.
+The GitHub Copilot extension was installed in some local versions of Visual Studio Code.

 #### Debugging
-Copilot was used for debugging code.
-EIther while using VS Code or when using Dev Tools and searching about errors.
+Copilot was used sometimes for debugging code.
+Either while using VS Code or when using Dev Tools and searching about errors.

 ### Acknowledgements
 The team has communicated very well and different members had regular huddles to check about progress of the project, as well as when needed to check code or to resolve conflicts on the code or trying to merge changes to main repo.